Pocket Bravery: Development

 The origin of Pocket Bravery was the disappointment with the development of the game Trajes Fatais.
 Jonathan Silva, the creator of the franchise had previously worked on the indie fighting game 'Trajes Fatais' from Onanim Studio and was also the publicity face for the project.
 He started working on the project in 2016 and in 2017 he was faced with a huge lack of money raised for the game's development.
 The studio ended up suffering from this financial shortage and this affected many members who ended up being dismissed.
 The studio's harmony was no longer the same and he decided to leave the project in 2020 but with his dream of creating a fighting game.
-Wanting to separate himself from the bad reputation he unfairly gained, he met Anderson Halfeld and they founded Brazilian developer Statera Sudio.
+Wanting to separate himself from the bad reputation he unfairly gained, he met Anderson Halfeld and they founded Brazilian developer Statera Studio.

 Initially they wanted to create the game Bravery which would be in the style of The King of Fighters XIII but would require a lot of manpower which they did not have at the time.
 They then decided to make a simpler (pocket) version of this initial project, taking inspiration from SVC Chaos: SNK vs. Capcom, Neo Geo Pocket's games and Pocket Fighter, with the visual part having a hint of Metal Slug and Scott Pilgrim.
 Thus, both Bravery and its pocket version are different projects of the same universe.
 Along with this, they wanted to bring back the nostalgia of the fighting game fever in the arcades of the 90s but bringing new elements giving the title its own originality.